| | I

 Being

-in doubt I say,
+in doubt I say,"Lord, make it plain;

 Which is the true, safe way?